Alex Borg (politician): Repubblika

 In August 2021, local NGO Repubblika demanded an apology from Borg.
-The incident followed a different NGO asking social media users whether they would rather see Borg's Nationalist Party replaced by a new political party.
-In a Facebook post, Borg "strongly condemned" both non-governmental organisations and "completely disassociated" himself "from entities like these, whose main goal goes beyond the principles and values of our glorious party."
+The incident followed the Civil Society Network NGO asking social media users whether they would rather see the Nationalist Party replaced by a new political party.
+In a Facebook post, Borg condemned both non-governmental organisations and "completely disassociated" himself "from entities like these, whose main goal goes beyond the principles and values of our glorious party."